stonemjs/docs/src/docs/architecture/providers.md

 }
 ```

-This makes your providers reactive and introspectable — and allows third-party packages to extend the framework behavior in clean, declarative ways.
+This makes your providers reactive and introspectable, and allows third-party packages to extend the framework behavior in clean, declarative ways.

 You can subscribe to any of the documented [setup](./blueprint#setup-hooks), [integration](./adapter#integration-hooks), or [initialization](./lifecycle) hooks.
 It’s one more reason to use class-based providers when you need deep integration.

 ## Accessing the Service Container

-The service container is the beating heart of your Stone.js application — and service providers are its surgeons.
+The service container is the beating heart of your Stone.js application, and service providers are its surgeons.
 But timing matters: **not everything is available all the time**.

 ### Constructor Access